 A 52-year-old man who is regularly on lisinopril for hypertension became progressively ill a few days after ingesting cough syrup.
 He presented to a hospital in Panama with abdominal pain, nausea, and vomiting and subsequently developed acute renal failure and paralysis.

-1. What is the name of this lesion?
+1. What is the cause of this patient's presentation?

-To submit your answer, please click on "comments" below.
-Though your answer won't post, I will have a record of it.
+To submit your answer please click on "comments" below.

-For more information about the VizD contest, please click here.
+For more information about the contest, click here.

 VizD is a weekly contest of an interesting or pathognomonic image from emergency medicine.
 Its goal is to integrate learning into a fun and relaxed environment.
 All images are original and are posted with the consent of the patient.
 For more information please refer to the following link.